“Every time we're given the opportunity to save something of historical significance — like the

 American Story.
 Wishing you all success with this project.” — KEN BURNS

-The Zoning Board recently granted our variance request to use the Stone House Tavern as a museum.
-With this success, we can move toward our goals of purchasing the building, preserving it, creating a vibrant showcase of Chesterfield’s past, and providing a place to educate people of all ages about Chesterfield’s importance to the region and its connection to the history of our nation
+Earlier this year, the Zoning Board granted our variance request to use the Stone House Tavern as a museum.
+Now that we have purchased it, our next set of goals is to preserve it, create a vibrant showcase of Chesterfield’s past, and develope programs to educate people of all ages about Chesterfield’s importance to the region and its connection to the history of our nation.

-With support from the community, we are confident that we can accomplish our goals.
-The project's goals and the donation form are easily available at the bottom of this site.
-If you require more information, contact Naomi Davis Lee (Noe) at 603-903-8516 or e-mail us at Chesterfieldhistoricalsociety@gmail.com
+With continuted support from the community, we are confident that we can accomplish these long and short term goals.
+The project's goals and the donation form are available at the bottom of this site.
+If you require more information, contact Naomi Davis Lee (Noe) at 603-903-8516 or e-mail us at Chesterfieldhistoricalsociety@gmail.com.

-Below are examples of some of the unique features that makes this building so special: vintage barkeeper's cage, beehive stove, ballroom, and attic accommodations.
-Preserving the ballroom is especially significant, as the fiddle's bench may be one of the last ones in the nation.
-The attic's five cubicles for Spartan accommodations are also a rarity nationwide.
-It is amazing, that although the building has had 12 owners since 1831, and these features still exist.
-But, only the Chesterfield Historical Society can guarantee these will remain and thus preserving the building's historical integrity.
+Below are examples of some of the unique features that make this 1831 building so special: vintage barkeeper's cage, beehive stove, ballroom, and attic accommodations for stagecoach drivers and drovers.
+Preserving the ballroom is especially significant, as the fiddler bench may be one of the last in NH.
+The attic's five cubicles for overnight, Spartan accommodations are a rarity nationwide.
+It is amazing, that although the building has had 12 owners since 1831, that these features still exist.
+And now, the Chesterfield Historical Society can guarantee these will remain and thus preserve the building's historical integrity.